sliding scale

 • have burdensome expenses related to exploitative and abandoning systems, i.e. medical/health and care accommodations, unstable housing, forced migration, contact with the legal system, etc.

-• are uninsured or have limited health insurance coverage and no out-of-network mental health benefits.
+• are uninsured or have limited health insurance coverage and no out-of-network mental healthcare benefits.

 • contribute potential earning time to unpaid care work, mutual aid, or community organizing.